GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

 <p style="background-color:#CAFACA;"><i>Contributed by Google employees.</i></p>

-This guide explains how to deploy the [NGINX Ingress Controller](https://github.com/kubernetes/ingress-nginx) on Google Kubernetes Engine.
+This guide explains how to deploy the
+[NGINX Ingress Controller](https://github.com/kubernetes/ingress-nginx) on Google Kubernetes Engine.

 In Kubernetes,
 [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/)
 allows external users and client applications access to HTTP services.
 Ingress consists of two components.
 [Ingress Resource](https://kubernetes.io/docs/concepts/services-networking/ingress/#the-ingress-resource)
 is a collection of rules for the inbound traffic to reach Services.
 These are Layer 7 (L7) rules that allow hostnames (and optionally paths) to be directed to specific Services in Kubernetes.
-The second component is the [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress/#ingress-controllers) which acts upon the rules set by the Ingress Resource, typically via an HTTP or L7 load balancer.
+The second component is the [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress/#ingress-controllers) which acts upon the rules set by the Ingress Resource, typically through an HTTP or L7 load balancer.
 It is vital that both pieces are properly configured to route traffic from an outside client to a Kubernetes Service.

 NGINX is a popular choice for an Ingress Controller for a variety of features: